5 Best Practices in ERP Vendor Selection for Manufacturers

 Table of Contents

-Whether your company is implementing an ERP system for the first time, or replacing a legacy implementation, it’s critically important to make the right choice.
+Whether your company is implementing an ERP system for the first time, or replacing a legacy implementation, it’s critically important to follow the best practices in ERP vendor selection.

 An ERP solution is, at its foundation, a strategic choice.
 What new capabilities does your organization need and want?
 What problems are you trying to solve?
 What do you want your core processes to look like?
 How can new tools enable your organization’s digital transformation?

-What are the best practices for ERP Selection in Manufacturing?:
+What are the Best Practices in ERP Vendor Selection in Manufacturing?:

 1. Emphasize Manufacturing ERP Experience